Dylandk10/Square-Wars-V2/README.md

 Green Square = Boss enemy

-Also note this is only the front-end of the game build, no mongodb or node, enjoy.
+Also note this is only the front-end build so some features are limited check out website-temp for backend features.